 As proud trailblazers in the nonprofit news movement, we were honored when the nation’s leading journalism observer, the Columbia Journalism Review, put us up alongside the heavyweights in our industry, saying “InvestigateWest may have a small budget and a tiny newsroom—but the organization’s impact consistently belies its size.”

 Below you’ll find a sampling of the ways that our journalism organization has made an impact.

-Washington Attorney General Bob Ferguson sued the nation’s largest for-profit thrift store, Value Village, citing the very same consumer-protection issues InvestigateWest spotlighted in 2015 after reporting on these issues for more than a year.
-Our series reported that the marketing pitches of the company were routinely misleading consumers and donors to Value Village and its affiliated stores, including Savers, Inc., about the proportion of proceeds from the stores going to charity.
+Washington Attorney General Bob Ferguson sued the nation’s largest for-profit thrift store, Value Village, citing the very same consumer-protection issues InvestigateWest spotlighted after reporting on these issues for more than a year.
+Our “Profiting From Thrift” series reported that the marketing pitches of the company were routinely misleading consumers and donors to Value Village and its affiliated stores, including Savers, Inc., about the proportion of proceeds from the stores going to charity.
 Washington authorities had repeatedly pressured the company to register as a commercial fundraiser, giving the public more information about its practices; that finally happened after InvestigateWest began reporting on the issue.
 State officials in California and Illinois also said they were taking steps to improve transparency by the chain.